$30 Adult; $15 Youth

 Walking, could involve distance but largely flat

 Brenda M Bebensee was born and raised in Gridley, California.
 She attended CSU, Chico majoring in Photojournalism and Public Relations.
 After college she worked as a Wholesale Lender in the bay area for 15 years.
-Brenda moved back to the area focused on her waterfowl photography.
+Brenda moved back to the area to focus on her waterfowl photography.
 She joined Ducks Unlimited and The California Waterfowl Association, becoming a volunteer for CWA's Wood Duck Program.
 Brenda first came to Rancho Esquon 8 years ago when she brought Wood Duck Eggs to Loretta Gardiner, the office manager and Hatchery Manager partnered with CWA Egg Salvage Program.
 Brenda became a volunteer for Loretta helping to clean Brood Ponds, feed, receive, band and release egg salvage ducks at 5 weeks old.
 She was named Volunteer of the Year by CWA in 2020.
 In February of this year, Loretta retired from the office and Brenda was hired to replace her as Rancho Esquon, Inc Office Manager.
 She spends free time photographing waterfowl, shorebirds and raptors at our area refuges, Llano Seco, Sacramento Refuge, Gray lodge, Colusa Refuge, and Private Habitats to photograph and or video the owner's duck hunting.

 Brenda Bebensee's Events